mdflaher/InetSoftWork/Should I use a Table or a Crosstab.md

 WHEN IS A CROSSTAB USEFUL?
 Crosstabs are for when you want data to be grouped and summarized or aggregated in any way.
 WHEN IS A TABLE USEFUL?
 Tables maintain data at the level of detail made available by the data worksheet.
+If you already have grouping and aggregation built into the data source or the worksheet, a detail table may not be so detailed.

 Use a detail table  to maintain data at detail level that is available at the dashboard level, the detail level is maintained as an organized set of rows and columns